-Other services we offer are:
+Some of the other services we offer are:

-- Manometry A test that shows whether your oesophagus is working properly. - Breath tests A test that shows whether you have an intolerance to lactose, or a different breath test can show if you have helicobacter bacteria in your stomach. - Capsule endoscopy A test that shows the small bowel or large bowel via small cameras swallowed.
+- Manometry a test that shows whether your oesophagus is working properly. - Breath tests a test that shows whether you have an intolerance to lactose, or a different breath test can show if you have helicobacter bacteria in your stomach.

+• Capsule endoscopy - a test that shows the small bowel or large bowel via small cameras swallowed.